ASWCS-Life/DAIG_front/readme.md

 DAIG management server will give you train data shard and model information autoatically. (irrelavant with model info and data info)
 As DAIG client receive data, it starts distributed learning using tensorflow model.fit() Also, you can stop it anytime you want by clicking stop button (or shutdown program)

+#### caution!
+This project has been developed by korean developers.
+So, there are some korean comments.
+And server is usually off because of maintainance fee (not a big deal for single project but will be quite a lot for hundreds of projects).
+So, if you want to try by your own, please visit https://github.com/netroid314/ASWCS_back for server codes.

 # Some points of DAIG client
 ## One way to treat numpy file via https